jacobpa/subreddit-mirror/README.md

 # subreddit-mirror

-This is a simple reddit bot which will copy posts from one subreddit to another, ideally used for copying posts to a private subreddit for bot development purposes.
+This is a simple script which will copy posts from one subreddit to another, ideally used for copying posts to a private subreddit for bot development purposes.
 It requires you to be a moderator of the subreddit you are copying posts to, and allows you to choose, along with the source/destination subreddit: